glue-viz/glue/doc/customizing_guide/viewer.rst

             MyExampleState.linestyle.set_choices(['solid', 'dashed', 'dotted'])

-This then makes it so that the ``linestyle`` property knows about what valid values are, and this will come in useful in `Options widgets`_ to automatically populate combo/selection boxes for example.
+This then makes it so that the ``linestyle`` property knows about what valid values are, and this will come in useful when developing for example Qt widgets so that they can automatically  populate combo/selection boxes for example.

 For the specific case of selecting attributes from the data, we also provide a class :class:`~glue.core.data_combo_helper.ComponentIDComboHelper` that can